andreaslam/ZanLing-TrueZero/README.md

 ### Utility and visualisation code

 - `visualiser.py` - visualises training data and monitoring key performance indicators.
-- `scheduler.py` - an experiment scheduler for scheduling experiments and monitoring server controls.
+- `scheduler.py` - code for TrueScheduler, an experiment scheduler for scheduling experiments and monitoring server controls.
 This GUI also supports remote SSH logins to schedule experiments on external devices.
 - `gui.py` - GUI code for `scheduler.py`.
 Code is currently work in progress.
 Running this file directly launches a demo version without server backend.

 ## Libraries/technologies used